 The school is keen to work in close partnership with parents to support them with any behavioural issues.
 This is achieved through a variety of ways; the school has a range of general support groups which allow for informal discussion with parents and staff and the sharing of good practice.
-There is a monthly behaviour support clinic with Dr Elizabeth Scott-Gliba and supported by Helen Elphick our school behaviour expert.
+There is a monthly behaviour support group led by Dr Elizabeth Scott-Gliba and supported by Helen Elphick our school behaviour expert.
 Dr Scott-Gliba will also work with families on an individual basis to support pupils who are particularly challenging.
-The school also hosts regular multi-professional meetings to ensure consistency between home and school such as early help, team around the child meetings, CIN (children in need) reviews and ITAC (intensive team around the child) which is designed to support parents and prevent out of county placements.
+The school also hosts regular multi-professional meetings to ensure consistency between home and school such as early help, team around the child meetings, CIN (children in need) reviews and ITAC (intensive team around the child) which is designed to support parents and prevent out of county placments.

-School Behaviour Meetings
+Whole School Behaviour Meetings

-There will be regular behaviour champion meetings to enable staff to discuss individual cases and review progress.
-The minutes are circulated to enable information to be shared throughout the school.
+There will be regular review meetings to enable the whole staff to discuss individual cases and review progress.
+This will enable information to be shared throughout the school and minutes will be circulated to classes.
 The meeting will also provide a sounding board for ideas and support for staff.
-Behaviour support is a standing item on every staff meeting agenda and staff are able to seek reminders on positive handling strategies.
+Behaviour support is a standing item on the weekly staff meeting agenda and staff are able to seek reminders on positive handling strategies, (Team-Teach Tips).